Skip to main content

 Car Accident Settlement Basics

-Imagine you were in a pretty bad car accident with a distracted driver several weeks ago, and now you aren't sure what to do.
+Imagine you were in a bad car accident with a distracted motorist several weeks ago.
+Now, you aren't sure what to do.
 Your injuries are pretty severe and aren't getting much better.
-You used to play tennis every day after work, but now your neck and back are hurting more than you'd like to admit, and even sitting at work for long periods of time is painful.
+You used to play tennis every single day after work, but now your neck and back are hurting more than you'd like to admit.
+Even sitting at work for long periods of time is painful.

-The other driver's insurance company isn't offering you what you wanted, so you did what you thought you had to do — file a personal injury lawsuit.
-You've heard about settling out of court, but is that really the best option for your situation?
+The other driver's insurance company isn't offering you what you want.
+So, you did what you thought you had to do.
+You filed a personal injury lawsuit.
+But you wonder if that was the best idea.
+You've heard about settling a personal injury claim out of court.
+Maybe that is the best option for your situation?

-Learn more about car accident settlement basics in the following article.
+Learn about car accident settlement basics and personal injury cases in this article.

 What Does “Settlement" Mean?

-Settling your case basically means resolving your dispute and not going to trial.
-It's important to recognize that most cases, particularly car accident cases, don't end up in a full civil trial.
-Often these cases end up settling as the parties come to an agreement that works for everyone involved.
+Settling your car accident claim means resolving your dispute and not going to trial.
+Most car accident cases don't end up in a full civil trial.
+Most often, auto accident cases end up settling.
+The parties come to an agreement that works for everyone involved.
 Why?
-Because a jury trial offers no guarantee of a successful outcome, even in the most air-tight cases.
-Juries can be unpredictable, while your settlement, once accepted, is not.
+A jury trial offers no guarantee of a successful outcome for accident victims.
+Juries can be unpredictable.
+But your personal injury settlement amount, once accepted, is not.

 What Is a Demand Letter?

-A skilled attorney may even demand higher payment than what is really expected so both sides have room to negotiate.
-Keep in mind, the insurance company may require you to get an independent medical evaluation to substantiate your injury claim.
+A skilled attorney may even demand higher payment than what is expected, so that both sides have room to negotiate.
+The insurance company may need you to get an independent medical evaluation to substantiate your injury claim.

 Settlement Negotiations

-After both sides have had a chance to review the demand letter and respond to it, the case may move to a settlement negotiation phase.
-This means that there will likely be back-and-forth negotiations between the parties in an attempt to come to an agreement.
+After both sides have reviewed the demand letter and responded to it, the case may move to a settlement negotiation phase.
+There will likely be back-and-forth negotiations between the parties in an attempt to come to an agreement.

-If these talks break down in and you end up at an impasse, you may be able to agree to meditation or to alternative dispute resolution (ADR).
-Mediators are licensed attorneys or retired judges who are usually able to help both parties come to a resolution.
-If your negotiations are successful, you will be able to put the case behind you and collect from the insurer or the at-fault driver.
+If these talks break down, you may be able to agree to mediation or to alternative dispute resolution (ADR).
+Mediators are typically licensed attorneys or retired judges who help both parties come to a resolution.
+If your negotiations are successful, you can collect from the insurer or the at-fault driver.
 If you are not able to come to a resolution, your case will proceed through court.

 Car Accident Settlement Basics: Related Resources